Nigel G Wilcox

 As a true optimist I plod on....

-02.06.18 Reputation is all important for any company today, so I am very pleased that the company, Go Eco Car Parts Ltd, (Dan) is sorting out my z3 bonnet/hood, he has communicated by telephone, (approx. 10:45am - Dan) to say the bonnet/hood is in the spray booth, needs around 12hrs to set and it will be ready for packing and delivery, hopefully in the next couple of days... (the carrot and a glimpse of hope!)
+02.06.18 Reputation is all important for any company today, so I am very pleased that the company, Go Eco Car Parts Ltd, (Dan) is sorting out my z3 bonnet/hood, he has communicated by telephone, (approx. 10:45am - Dan) to say the bonnet/hood is in the spray booth, needs around 12hrs to set and it will be ready for packing and delivery, hopefully in the next couple of days... (the 'carrot' has been offered to me and a glimpse of hope!)

 03.07.18 Today, another hot one, not ideal working conditions.
 The new cigarette lighter, a dent puller previously ordered have arrived by post and another radio is now on order.
 Let us hope the new radio doesn't blow - These radios have fuses that are definitely too highly rated at 20amps, I will need to check the fuse ratings especially with the new radio and hopefully, by then I would have finished the rewiring of the speakers....job pending on cooler weather.
 Check out the new radio specs. some differences to the previous one.
 The latest purchase was the original one I wanted, at the time they had sold out, today it seems they are back in stock....